AegisSSC/Football/Offense/Positions/Wide Receiver.md

-A Wide Receiver is a catch all term used to label eligible pass catchers that are lined up away from the Offensive line
+A Wide Receiver is a catch all term used to label an #Offensive-Player who is eligible pass catchers that are lined up away from the Offensive line

 There are a handful of archetypes of Wide Receiver: